Blessing, Iowa

-Blessing is an historical community in the southern portion of Black Hawk County, Iowa, United States.
+Blessing is a historical community in the southern portion of Black Hawk County, Iowa, United States.

 History

 Blessing was named after James J. Blessington.

 In 1882 a Roman Catholic church was built in Blessing by Fr.
 O'Brien, resident priest at Eagle Center.
 The Church was attached to Eagle Center as a mission until 1892, when Fr.
 Sheehy arrived as a resident pastor.
 The use of the church as a Roman Catholic parish was discontinued, however Blessing Cemetery remains an active cemetery.

 Blessing's population was 25 in 1902.